edragonconnect/elixir_wechat/README.md

 * Authorizes your WeChat Official Account to the WeChat Official Account third-party platform application ([see details](https://developers.weixin.qq.com/doc/oplatform/en/Third-party_Platforms/Third_party_platform_appid.html)), here named it as `component` application in document of `elixir_wechat`, the same below.

-This library wants to provide a flexible way to explicitly call **ALL** of WeChat's API functions, meanwhile helps to maintain the fetch-expiry-refresh loop cycle of `access_token`, you can choose your way to storage `access_token`, `jssdk-ticket` and `card-ticket` as well.
+This library wants to provide a flexible way to explicitly call all of WeChat's API functions, meanwhile helps to maintain the fetch-expiry-refresh loop cycle of `access_token`, you can choose your way to storage `access_token`, `jssdk-ticket` and `card-ticket` as well.